 Functional Work Spaces

-The new center will have streamlined and ergonomic work stations, dedicated changing areas, and optimal lighting so that our dedicated staff and volunteers will have a functional and pleasant work environment.
-Features to include;
+The new center boasts streamlined and ergonomic work stations, dedicated changing areas, and optimal lighting so that our dedicated staff and volunteers will have a functional and pleasant work environment.
+Features include:

 - Non-linear and modular stalls

 Interactive Learning Lab